juliancoleman/orchestra/README.md

 npm run coverage
 ```

-This command will spin up jest, run all tests, run a
+This spins up jest, runs all tests, runs a
-coverage report, and print the report to the console.
+coverage report, and prints the report to the console.
 **This command does not watch for file changes.**

-If you want to view a map of the coverage report (outside
-of Terminal), run the following command:
+#### Local (Browser)

 ```bash
 # yarn